 Having read all of the above we have hopefully given you an extensive knowledge of baby mattresses and you are more able to make an informed buying decision on your choice of mattress.

 Should you still have questions please call us on 01299 823223 or email us on firstname.lastname@example.org.
 We have calls every day from parents-to-be wanting reassurance that they are making the right decision on a mattress for their new arrival, we are pleased to help.
 Sometimes from a conversation we can tailor make a mattress to suit.

-We used to send all our mattresses out in heavy duty plastic bags but 4 years ago we switched to cardboard a bit dearer but cardboard breaks down in 8 years or less and can be recycled, The heavy plastic bags decomposed in about a million years, not recyclable in most areas
+We used to send all our mattresses out in heavy duty plastic bags but in 2010 we switched to cardboard a bit dearer, but cardboard breaks down in 8 years or less and can be recycled, The heavy plastic bags decomposed in about a 100,000 years and not recyclable in most areas

 It will help the environment and recycling of cot mattresses if before you throw away your cot mattress you cut out the spring unit from the foam mattress. the sprung unit is recyclable.

 We have been asked to comment on this subject as it has become a point for discussion certainly since the Blue Planet Series, We have to be honest about the products we use. and how long they need to decompose.
-These are the best estimates and this is how long they take to naturally decompose if not recycled.
+These are the best estimates and this is how long they take to naturally decompose.

 Foam. probably a million years

 Metal springs, will rust oxidise; - 100 years

 Coir depends on thickness approx 10 years.
 N.B. can aid vegetable growth